Typhoon Bebinca: Meteorological history

 Around 00:00 UTC on September 11, the JMA upgraded it to a severe tropical storm, citing Dvorak technique—a method of determining a tropical cyclone's intensity based on satellite appearance.
-On September 13, the JMA reported that the storm had weakened to a tropical storm due to its near-surface circulation being fully exposed and its banding being fragmented along the northern edge, with a broad tail of deep monsoonal flow and a tropical upper tropospheric trough cell to the west continuing to infuse dry air into the storm's mid-level core.
-By 06:00 PHT (10:00 UTC), Bebinca had entered the Philippine Area of Responsibility (PAR) and was subsequently named Ferdie by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), but just a few hours later, it exited the PAR.
+On September 13, the JMA reported that the storm had weakened to a tropical storm due to its near-surface circulation being fully exposed and its banding being fragmented along the northern edge.
+A broad tail of deep monsoonal flow and a tropical upper tropospheric trough cell to the west continued to infuse dry air into the storm's mid-level core.
+By 06:00 PHT (10:00 UTC), Bebinca had entered the Philippine Area of Responsibility (PAR) and was given the local name Ferdie by PAGASA and exited the PAR a few hours later.
 Bebinca then shifted northwestward along the northern edge of a deep subtropical high, and the JMA reported that the storm had regained severe tropical storm status.
-Satellite imagery revealed a compact, circular system with enhanced radial outflow and flaring convection in the northwest quadrant, leading both the JMA and JTWC to upgrade it to a minimal typhoon the next day as it moved across the Ryukyu Islands; meanwhile, Bebinca developed a ragged eye feature and maintained a symmetrical and impressive CDO over the past six hours.
-The JMA reported that Bebinca reached its peak intensity at 00:00 UTC on September 15 with 10-minute sustained winds of 75 kn and a central pressure of 965 hPa, before eventually peaking at Category 1-equivalent intensity on the Saffir-Simpson scale with 1-minute sustained winds of 75 kn.
-On September 16, at around 07:30 CST, Bebinca made landfall in Lingang New City, Shanghai, China, becoming the strongest typhoon to hit the area since Typhoon Gloria in 1949, with a microwave eye feature spanning 25 nmi and convective bands extending south-southwestward as it moved west-northwestward under the steering influence of the subtropical high.
+Satellite imagery revealed a compact, circular system with enhanced radial outflow and flaring convection in the northwest quadrant, leading both the JMA and JTWC to upgrade it to a minimal typhoon the next day as it moved across the Ryukyu Islands; meanwhile, Bebinca developed a ragged eye feature and maintained a symmetrical CDO on the late hours of September 2.

+The JMA reported that Bebinca reached its peak intensity at 00:00 UTC on September 15 with 10-minute sustained winds of 75 kn and a central pressure of 965 hPa; the JTWC then reported that the typhoon reached Category 1-equivalent intensity on the Saffir-Simpson scale with the same wind speeds.
+On September 16, at around 07:30 CST (23:30 UTC the previous day), Bebinca made landfall in Lingang New City, Shanghai, China, becoming the strongest typhoon to hit the area since Typhoon Gloria in 1949, with a microwave eye feature spanning 25 nmi and convective bands extending south-southwestward.
 Shortly after landfall, the JTWC discontinued warnings on the system.
-Inland, Bebinca quickly diminished to a severe tropical storm due to land interaction, with the JMA tracking the system until it was last noted on September 18.
+Inland, Bebinca quickly diminished to a tropical storm due to land interaction, with the JTWC downgrading the system into a tropical depression at 00:00 UTC on September 17, with the JMA tracking the system until it was last noted that same day.
+The system turned into a disturbance at 09:00 UTC on September 18, officially dissipating three hours later.